 The remainder of the day didn't go so well and they dropped their second game 8-6 versus the Wyoming Valley Flames, and then closed the day by taking a 6-5 hit from the Lady Monsters out of New York state.

 They couldn't douse the Flames on Sunday either and were handed a 9-1defeat by the ladies from The Valley.

 Things weren't all bad for the Blizzard.
 Kennedy Thomas, Katie Shoenagel, and Sarah Witte were named MVPs in their game vs the Panthers and Coach Witte feels that they discovered a lot of good things to build upon.

 "I think the girls experienced some butterflies and had the jitters," he stated.

-Page 3 of 3 - "We have some things to work on for next week in Matamoras and then some time before the tournament in Drifton.
+"We have some things to work on for next week in Matamoras and then some time before the tournament in Drifton.
 I'm sure things will start to come together soon."